industrial-revolutioners/buk/README.md

 -   Firefox Android 48.0

-Unfortunatelly we don't have the equipments to check if the game works in Safari, Microsoft Edge or Internet Explorer so it's very likely that it won't work.
+Unfortunatelly we don't have the equipments to check if the game works in Safari (and entirely on MacOS and iOS devices), Microsoft Edge or Internet Explorer so it's very likely that it won't work.

 If you see the shadow is a skewed, or that some surfaces shine so bad it's natural.
 Texture flickering (z-fight) might appear on some